Skip to content

 One to six months

 The result progressively refines.
 Residual swelling continues to subside, tissues settle, and scars mature.
-The area under the chin may present a temporary sensation of hardness, which is normal and resolves over time.
-The definitive result emerges between six months and one year.
+The area under the chin may present a temporary sensation of hardness, which is common after this surgery and usually improves over time.
+Long-term refinement usually appears between six months and one year.

 Important care during recovery